 Social media has become a major tool for marketers.
 But even though most small businesses use social media, it doesn’t mean they’re using it effectively.
+If you can get a Instagram followers service to help that works best.

 For instance, only 45 percent of marketers think their Facebook strategy is effective, reports Social Media Examiner.
 In addition, 92 percent of marketers aren’t sure which social media tactics work best, and 88 percent don’t know how to measure their return on their social media investment.